Plotting the First JavaScript Assignment

 How to turn this in

 We will grade the code you have in your account.
-No need to do anything else.
+No need to drop a tar file.

 Solution